 3.03 Weigh-ins will be held at the annual season “kick off scrimmages” or “Jamboree”.
 All teams in the JBL must participate in the "Kick off Scrimmages", as to be eligible for that year’s playoffs.

-3.05 Players must weigh in in nothing less than shorts and a t-shirt.
-Players may only weigh-in once.
+3.05 Players must weigh-in in nothing less than shorts and a t-shirt.
+Players may only weigh in once.

 3.06 Players that choose to not weigh in or not document their weight on the roster will be restricted with an “X" and will follow those guidelines and rules as established for the entirety of the season and playoffs.

 3.07 The Executive Committee will schedule a “make up” weigh-in the week prior to the first scheduled game for those players unable to make the initial weigh-in.
-Players unable to make either weigh-in will be restricted for the entirety of the season and playoffs.
+Players who are unable to make either weigh-in will be restricted for the entirety of the season and playoffs.

-3.08 The Executive Committee will schedule a secondary weigh in after the final game of the regular season and before playoffs begin for the Teams deemed eligible for playoffs, in which players for those teams who weighed within 10 lbs. of the restricted weight limit at the original weigh in.
-These players will be offered a 5 lb. allowance for the playoff weigh in.
+3.08 The Executive Committee will schedule a secondary weigh-in after the final game of the regular season and before playoffs begin for the Teams deemed eligible for playoffs, in which players for those teams who weighed within 10 lbs. of the restricted weight limit at the original weigh-in.
+These players will be offered a 5 lb. allowance for the playoff weigh-in.